 Provide a list of all current and pending support (both Federal and non-Federal) for the Project Director/Principal Investigator(s) (PD/PI) and senior/key persons, including subawardees, for ongoing projects and pending applications.
 For each organization providing support, show the total award amount for the entire award period (including indirect costs) and the number of person-months per year to be devoted to the project by the senior/key person.
-Provide the Current and Pending Support as an appendix to your project narrative.
+Provide the Current and Pending Support as an Appendix to your project narrative.
 Do not attach a separate file.
 The Current and Pending Support Appendix will not count in the project narrative page limitation.
+Concurrent submission of an application to other organizations for simultaneous consideration will not prejudice its review.

-Appendix 3: Bibliography & References Cited.
+Appendix 3: Bibliography and References Cited.

 Provide a bibliography of any references cited in the Project Narrative.
 Each reference must include the names of all authors (in the same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication.
 Include only bibliographic citations.
 Applicants should be especially careful to follow scholarly practices in providing citations for source materials relied upon when preparing any section of the application.
-In order to reduce the number of files attached to your application, please provide the Bibliography and References Cited information as an appendix to your project narrative.
-This appendix will not count in the project narrative page limitation.
+Provide the Bibliography and References Cited information as an Appendix to your project narrative.
+Do not attach a separate file.
+The Bibliography and References Cited Appendix will not count in the project narrative page limitation.

-Appendix 4: Facilities & Other Resources.
+Appendix 4: Facilities and Other Resources.

 This information is used to assess the capability of the organizational resources, including subawardee resources, available to perform the effort proposed.
 Identify the facilities to be used (Laboratory, Animal, Computer, Office, Clinical and Other).
 If appropriate, indicate their capacities, pertinent capabilities, relative proximity, and extent of availability to the project.
 Describe only those resources that are directly applicable to the proposed work.
 Describe other resources available to the project (e.g., machine shop, electronic shop) and the extent to which they would be available to the project.
-In order to reduce the number of files attached to your application, please provide the Facility and Other Resource information as an appendix to your project narrative.
+Provide the Facility and Other Resource information as an Appendix to your project narrative.
 Do not attach a separate file.
-This appendix will not count in the project narrative page limitation.
+The Facility and Other Resource Appendix will not count in the project narrative page limitation.